K-Sato1995/gatsbyBlog/content/posts/Contributing-to-a-GitHub-project/index.md

   - Tutorial
   - GitHub
 published: true
-description: "This is a simple guide for beginners to make a Pull Request and contribute to a GitHub project.
-If you have never contributed any OSS project on GitHub, this guide might be useful to make your first PR(PullRequest)."
+description: 'This is a simple guide for beginners to make a Pull Request and contribute to a GitHub project.
+If you have never contributed any OSS project on GitHub, this guide might be useful to make your first PR(PullRequest).'
 ---

 # Introduction

 This is a simple guide for beginners to make a Pull Request and contribute to a GitHub project.